German–Soviet Boundary and Friendship Treaty: Aftermath

 The Soviet Union signed a Mutual Assistance Treaty with Estonia on September 28, with Latvia on October 5, and with Lithuania on October 10, 1939.
 The treaties obliged both parties to respect each other's sovereignty and independence, and allowed the Soviet government to establish military bases in the territory of the three respective Baltic countries.
 Once established, these Soviet military bases facilitated the full-scale Soviet invasion and occupation of the Baltic countries in June 1940.

-According to provisions outlined in the 1939 treaty, Lithuania also acquired about one fifth of the Vilnius Region, including Lithuania's historical capital, Vilnius.
-The mutual assistance treaties allowed for the 1940 Soviet occupation of the Baltic states and was described by The New York Times as "virtual sacrifice of independence".
+According to provisions outlined in the October 10, 1939 Soviet–Lithuanian Mutual Assistance Treaty, Lithuania also acquired about one fifth of the Vilnius Region, including Lithuania's historical capital, Vilnius.
+The mutual assistance treaties allowed for the 1940 Soviet occupation of the Baltic states and was described by The New York Times as a "virtual sacrifice of independence".